2022-23 University of Florida Transfer Acceptance Rate, Requirements, and Application Deadline

 Final Thoughts – UF Transfer Acceptance Rate

-Last year, 72% of accepted transfer students had already completed an associate’s degree.
-Two-thirds were coming directly from a community college.
+In a recent cycle, 72% of accepted transfer students had already completed an associate’s degree.
+Two-thirds came directly from a community college.
 Clearly, the best way to transfer to U of F is to excel at a school in the Florida College System (formerly known as the Florida Community College System).
 However, high-caliber applicants from other four-year institutions may also find success.

 If you are looking for information on how to apply to the University of Florida as a first-year student, you may find the following blog to be of interest: